kamilkhanlab/ConvexSampling.jl/README.md

 ### Key Arguments

 All exported functions include the listed optional key word arguments:
 - `alpha::Vector{Float64}`: The step length between successive sample points.
 A default value is set to an array of constants `DEFAULT_ALPHA = 0.1`.
+All components of alpha must be between (0.0, 1.0 - `lambda`).
 Note that as the step length approaches 0, the affine relaxations and lower bound `fL` become tighter.
 However, decreasing it too much may introduce significant numerical error.
-- `lambda::Float64`: An offset for the location of `w0`, which accounts for sampled sets where `w0` is not the midpoint of said set.
+- `lambda::Vector{Float64}`: An offset for the location of `w0`, which accounts for sampled sets where `w0` is not the midpoint of said set.
 A default value is set to a constant `0.0`.
+All components of `lambda` must be between (-1.0, 1.0).
 - `epsilon::Float64`: Error tolerance to account for possible error in function evaluations.
 A default value is set to a constant `0.0`.

 ## Example